pytorch/tutorials/beginner_source/deeplabv3_on_android.rst

         outputBitmap.getWidth(), outputBitmap.getHeight());
     imageView.setImageBitmap(outputBitmap);

+The UI for this app is also similar to that for HelloWorld, except that you do not need the `TextView` to show the image classification result.
+You can also add two buttons `Segment` and `Restart` as shown in the code repo to run the model inference and to show back the original image after the segmentation result is shown.

-Now build and run the app on an Android emulator or preferably an actual device, and you will see screens like the following:
+Now when you run the app on an Android emulator or preferably an actual device, you will see screens like the following:

 .. image:: /_static/img/deeplabv3_android.png
    :width: 300 px